 In addition to our stakeholder outreach, our stakeholders can communicate to the Board and to Vermilion in confidence directly and anonymously via our website, and via postal mail and email, dedicated Investor Relations phone and e-mail lines, investor relations presentations and events, and our annual meetings.
 102-21 102-29 102-30

 When we began our sustainability reporting in 2014, we identified that our focus was primarily internal, and that we would develop our external stakeholder engagement over time.
-In subsequent years, this external engagement has taken shape, as we have sought input from socially-responsible investment agencies, welcomed engagement from shareholder signatories to the United Nations’ Principles for Responsible Investment, and launched a wide range of engagement via our Public and Government Relations and Community Relations work in business units that include Canada, France, The Netherlands, Germany and Australia.
+In subsequent years, this external engagement has taken shape, as we have sought input from socially-responsible investment agencies, welcomed engagement from shareholder signatories to the United Nations’ Principles for Responsible Investment, and launched a wide range of engagement via our Public and Government Relations and Community Relations work in business units that include Canada, France, The Netherlands, Ireland, Germany, Central & Eastern Europe and Australia.
 102-28

 Combined with our existing and ongoing sustainability work, this has led to three key areas of focus: